truenomad/epiCleanr/README.md

 ## Installation ##

-The package is available on [CRAN](http://cran.r-project.org/web/packages/epiCleanr/) and can be installed directly in R using:
+The package is available on Cran and can be installed directly in R using:

 ```R